Yoga – Truth, Consciousness, Bliss

 Raja Yoga Sutras

-Interested in Kriya Yoga taught by Swami Ayyappa Giri ?
-Find out when and where the next Initiation will be held on our Facebook page, or contact email@example.com
+Interesting in Kriya taught by Swami Ayyappa Giri?
+If you feel ready, find out when and where the next Initiation will be held on our Facebook page.
+Training will be given at Yogini Ashram, California and near Rishikesh, India in the coming months.